Real-World Training at Utah Law

 Experiential Learning FAQs

 Yes.
 All students must complete at least 6 credit hours of experiential coursework before graduation.
-Clinics, externships, practicums, and simulation courses count toward this requirement.
+Clinics, field placements, and simulation courses count toward this requirement.

 Yes!
 No matter the subject matter, each clinic teaches essential skills of legal analysis, strategic thinking, planning, problem solving, ethics and managing client relationships.
 All of which are transferable to any legal practice.

 You may begin taking experiential courses after completing your 1L year.
 Our full-year Criminal Process Externship is open only to 3Ls.

 The Criminal Process Externship requires Evidence and Trial Advocacy as pre-requisites.
 Criminal Procedure is also recommended.
 It must be taken no later than fall of the third year because it is required by the rule that authorizes law students to appear in court.
 Students completing their first externships must enroll in either Learning from Practice or Criminal Process as a co-requisite.
 And during their second externship, students are required to take Advanced Learning from Practice as a co-requisite.

 Clinics require 42.5 hours of work per credit hour.
 Field placements require 50 hours of work at the placement per credit hour.
 This does not include work in any required classroom course.